-The Forward Engine Access Cover is located beneath the rear bath floor and the Rearward Engine Access Cover is located beneath the lavatory cabinet.
+The Forward Engine Access Cover is located beneath the rear bath floor and the Rearward Engine Access Cover is located beneath the lavatory cabinet or inside the bathroom wardrobe floor, depending on model.

 Take precautions to protect carpet and interior furnishings when removing Engine Access Covers.
 The undersides of the covers could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.